Austroaeschna eungella

 It is found in the vicinity of Eungella National Park in North Queensland, Australia, where it inhabits rocky streams in the rainforest.

 Austroaeschna eungella is a black or brown dragonfly with pale markings.
 It resembles the dark forest darner, Austroaeschna pulchra, which is found further south from near Brisbane through to Victoria.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name eungella refers to Eungella, in northern Queensland, where the species was first recorded.